 The main highlight of Sangkhlaburi that should not be missed is the Mon Bridge, where you will be guided by a boatman and take you down to the pier, which is adjacent to the Mon Bridge 🧐 I do not recommend calling to reserve in advance.
 I want you to visit and see the boat yourself first because there are many sizes and designs to choose from 🎓

 Saphan Mon is Thailand's longest handmade wooden bridge.
-Spanning 450 meters and the most famous sight in Sangkhlaburi 👨🎓 The local residents constructed the Mon Bridge on a grand scale to connect Sangkhlaburi with the renowned Wat Wang Wiwekaram Temple, where a famous Buddhist monk of Mon origins resided 📜
+Spanning 450 meters and the most famous sight in Sangkhlaburi 👨🎓 The local residents constructed the Mon Bridge on a grand scale to connect Sangkhlaburi with the renowned Wat Wang Wiwekaram Temple, which was home to a well-known Mon Buddhist monk 📜

-In the dry season, most of the tangled structure is visible.
-While in the rainy season, the water level is almost as high as the walkway on top of the bridge.
-So it is no surprise that it has partially collapsed more than once 👨🎓 Saphan Mon is even more impressive during Thailand’s New Year Songkran festival.
+During the dry season, the majority of the intricate structure is visible, but during the rainy season, the water level reaches almost as high as the walkway atop the bridge.
+As a result, it has experienced several partial collapses over time. 👨🎓 Saphan Mon is even more remarkable during Thailand's New Year Songkran festival.

-In April, a long line of monks crosses the bridge at dawn to collect alms in town and cross it back on their return to the temple a couple of hours later.
-Besides this, the bridge is one of the favorite spots where locals go to splash water on each other during the Songkran festival, and the bridge is a popular location for this activity 🧐
+During April, a long procession of monks crosses the bridge at dawn to collect alms in the town, returning a few hours later to the temple by crossing the bridge again.
+Additionally, locals enjoy splashing water on each other during the Songkran festival, and the bridge is a popular location for this activity 🧐

-The last temple is the Wat Somdet Thai Temple, where you will see an old Buddha image inside the hall 🧐 The temple is built a little higher on the hill, which is why the Buddha image is still left intact.
-You will have to hike up a bit to get to this temple 🎓
+The final temple on tour is the Wat Somdet Thai Temple, where you can find an old Buddha image inside the hall.
+This temple is higher up on the hill, and you'll need to hike a bit to get there.

 Now, it is time to take you on a boat ride to see the old temple Wat Wang Wiwekaram (New), commonly known as "Wat Luang Phor Uttama'' 🎓 It is the center of the minds of people of many nationalities who live in Sangkhlaburi District, including Thais, Karen people, and Thai people of Mon descent.
 There are many important places, such as the castle of nine peaks Marble Temple and the ubosot of Wat Wang Wiwekaram 👨🎓 But on the other side of the temple, there is another important place.
 The model of Bodh Gaya Pagoda creates a model from Bodh Gaya Pagoda in India.